App version: 0.1.0

 Choosing a Checking Account

-In addition to choosing a bank or credit union that is FDIC- or NCUA-insured, some things to consider when choosing a checking account are the fees, debit, and potential credit card rewards, in-network ATM locations, and other conveniences.
+In addition to choosing a bank or credit union that is FDIC- or NCUA-insured, some things to consider when choosing a checking account are the fees, potential account rewards, and in-network ATM locations.

 Fees

 Each account type will charge different fees, such as monthly maintenance fees, overdraft fees, and non-sufficient funds fees.
-You may have to pay a fee for using an ATM at a bank that is not your own.
+You may also have to pay a fee for using an ATM at a bank that is not your own.
+However, you may be able to avoid all checking account fees by maintaining a minimum account balance or setting up direct deposit.

 Rewards